Business Experience Post Graduation:

 This system, including copyrighted financial modelling, is of specific relevance to business development situations where informed negotiations with potential investors are crucial.
 This led to an invitation by the Department of Trade and Industry (DTI) to submit advice for a UK Government White Paper directed towards achieving venture capital funding for high-tech companies which, I was informed later, resulted in a number of bio-medical developments in the Cambridge area.

-For the above consultation by the DTI, I put together a working party consisting of two engineers and two solicitors as well as myself, and for which, I tendered a written submission of advice.
+For the above-mentioned consultation by the DTI, I put together a working party consisting of two engineers and two solicitors as well as myself, and for which, I tendered a written submission of advice.
 The first engineer had been responsible for advising on the development of the Gas Industry in Greece whilst the second was a highly experienced Consulting Engineer with considerable experience in assisting companies throughout England.
-One of the solicitors, now the senior partner of his own practice, had previously been a highly experienced solicitor working for the UK Government and who had successfully represented the UK Government on many occasions in Court, whilst the second solicitor was the Business Development Partner of a major highly reputable legal practice in London.
+One of the solicitors, ultimately the senior partner in his own Solicitors partnership, had previously been a highly experienced solicitor working for the UK Government and who had successfully represented the UK Government on many occasions in Court, whilst the second solicitor was the Business Development Partner of a major highly reputable legal practice in London.
 Both solicitors, personal friends, had also been independently associated with a few of my own clients and had been pleased to associate with me on the basis that they had concurred with the advices that I had provided to my clients in situations in which they had also been consulted by these same clients in matters unrelated to my own associations with those clients.

 I also planned the successful turn-around of a steel-rolling operation for a French engineering group serving north-sea oil operations including a full critical path analysis and the supervision within the factory of a highly detailed work study and the appointment of a new Managing Director, leading to a full turnaround into profits within nine months and at a full three-shifts employment level after a four-year period of losses.